blockchain-desktop/hyperledger-fabric-desktop/doc/proposal.md

 ## Effort and Resources

-We design this project as simple as possible, and choose tech stack as common as possible.
+We designed this project as simple as possible, and chose tech stack as common as possible.
 So that we can implement it easily, and, hopefully, attract outside contributors easily.
+This project welcomes all potential contributors to participate.
 It won't require a significant amount of efforts and resources to fulfill and maintain this project.

 Yonyou has committed and will still commit consistent effort to this project.
 The following would be the initial set of maintainers for the project:

 Name| Company | Allocation